giuseppeceravolo/giuseppeceravolo.github.io/_posts/2020-03-30-python-code-for-object-oriented-printer-queue.md

 In particular, here are the name of the 3 classes:
  - **PrintJob** that:
     - has a *name* attribute that we can use to refer to it
-    - has a *pages* attribute (a random number from 1 to 10)
+    - has a *pages* attribute that is a random number from 1 to 10
-    - has a *printed* attribute
+    - has a *printed* attribute that is a boolean
     - has a *check_printed()* method that will check that both all of its pages have been printed and the Printer has labelled it (i.e. changed its status) as 'printed'
- - **PrintQueue** that follows the queue data structure implementation and has the following methods:
+ - **PrintQueue** that follows an implementation of the queue data structure and has the following methods:
     - *enqueue()* to add items in 0th index of the PrintQueue
     - *dequeue()* to remove the front-most item of the PrintQueue
     - *peek()* to return the front-most item of the queue (without removing it)